 Paradoxically, this tragedy is both very close to me and at the same very distant.
-For instance, my grandfather was kicked out of college because his father was a "kulak", and my grandmother grew up in an orphanage, were the children had to fight each other for the last piece of bread.
+For instance, my grandfather was kicked out of college because his father was branded as "kulak", or "class enemy", and my grandmother grew up in an orphanage, were the children had to fight each other for the last piece of bread.
 Their stories have always been a part of our family's conversations, and I grew up knowing about the struggles that my grandparents have endured in their youth.
 However, I never translated their personal stories into a larger historical narrative.
 I was too young to see the big picture, and to fully realise that my grandparents lived the history that is being discussed by historians today.

 |Let's read some history!|

 As I had expected, The Silent Steppe was not an easy read.
 Shayakhmetov doesn't sugar coat reality.
 He tells about a time where persecution and illegal arrests where everyday occurrences.
 A time when the authorities confiscated people's livestock by the thousands, only to slaughter the animals and let them rot in the hot steppe sun.
 A time when bloated bodies of starved people were found on the sides on the roads, because their relatives were too weak to bury them.